-- Hepatitis: It is a viral infection that causes inflammation of liver and damages it.
-Hepatitis is of five different types – Hepatitis A, B, CD and E.
+- Hepatitis: It is a viral infection that causes inflammation of the liver and damages it.
+Hepatitis is of five different types – Hepatitis A, B, C, D and E.

-- Autoimmune conditions: In this the immune system accidently attacks the healthy cells in our body.
+- Autoimmune conditions: In this, the immune system accidentally attacks the healthy cells in our body.

 - Genetic conditions: Several liver disorders are inherited from parents.
-These include hemochromatosis, wilson’s diseases and Alpha-1 antitrypsin deficiency.
+These include haemochromatosis, Wilson’s diseases and Alpha-1 antitrypsin deficiency.

 Symptoms of Liver Problems

-Due to the vast number of factors that can act as a potential causative agent for liver problems, the symptoms vastly vary.
+Due to the vast number of factors that can act as potential causative agents for liver problems, the symptoms vastly vary.
 However, these are some of the common characteristic symptoms of liver problems:

 - Weight loss

 - Swelling of the limbs

 - Bloody stool, or dark stools